bhklab/med-imagetools/src/imgtools/coretypes/Mask_VectorMask.md

 Personally, I have 0 idea what the repercussions here are, but wanted to present this as a potential thought

-> [!NOTE]
-> I just realized this can **definitely** still happen even if we were to use `ROIMatchStrategy.SEPARATE` if the annotater annotated two disconnected
-> structures like in the example above, where only `['GTV-2', 'GTV-1']`
-> were matched but there are 4??? objects.

 I have functions to convert the binary mask of multiple objects and one label to an image with mutiple labels, but we should up for discussion on whether